langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   [O'Reilly: 97 Things Every Programmer Should Know](#oreilly-97-things-every-programmer-should-know)

 - One reason to format the code in a uniform way is so that nobody can "own" a piece of code just by formatting it in their private way.
-We may want to prevent developers from using certain antipatterns in order to avoid some common bugs.
+We may want to prevent developers from using certain anti-patterns in order to avoid some common bugs.
 In all, a coding standard should make it easier to work in the project, and maintain development speed from the beginning to the end.
 It follows, then, that everybody should agree on the coding standard, too - it does not help if one developer uses three spaces to indent code, and another uses four.